annakocot/annakocot/README.md

 ### Hi there 👋

-:woman_technologist: My name is Anna and I am a Front End Engineer based in Poland.\
+:woman_technologist: My name is Anna and I am a Front End Magician and CEO of my very first company based in Poland.\
-🗾 I speak Japanese and JavaScript.\
-🔭 I work commercially mostly in Angular but I do some React on the side. \
-:mag_right: Currently looking for new exciting oportunities! \
+:speech_balloon: I translate tech to human and do tech consults.\
+:iphone: In [Moranapps](https://github.com/Moranapps) we build mobile applications (and sometimes mobile-friendly web solutions).\
-📫 Reach me @ annakocot@tutamail.com or [LinkedIn](https://www.linkedin.com/in/anna-kocot/)
+📫 Reach me @ annakocot@moranapps.com or [LinkedIn](https://www.linkedin.com/in/anna-kocot/)

 <!--